eslavnov/ttmg_server/README.md

 ## Known issues
 1. **Breaking Changes**
-   - The custom firmware overwrites TTS URLs, so you you can't use other TTS engines with the voice assistant that your HAVPE device is using.
+   - The custom firmware overwrites TTS URLs, so you can't use other TTS engines with the HAVPE voice assistants.
 Using `tts.speak` action will still work with other TTS engines, though.
+See [here](https://github.com/eslavnov/ttmg_server/issues/3) for more details.
    - TTMG integration doesn't play well with HASS web conversations (not fixable until HASS natively supports text and audio streaming).
 Solution: don't use it with the web assistant! ¯\\_(ツ)_/¯
    - Debugging in HASS won’t show meaningful data since everything is handled by the TTMG Server.
 2. ~~**Sentence Parsing:**~~